 Square started out with the simple idea that everyone should be able to accept credit cards.
-It’s co-founded by the CEO and co-founder of Twitter, Jack Dorsey.
-It has since developed into a simple, point-of-sale solution.
+It was co-founded by the CEO and co-founder of Twitter, Jack Dorsey and has since developed into a simple, point-of-sale solution.

 What does Square actually do?

-As a payment processing service is only available at this time in the United States, Canada and Japan.
-If you are not in these regions, you can go to squareup.com and sign up to the newsletter to be advised about Square payment processing being available in your region.
+As a payment processing service, it’s only available at this time in the United States, Canada and Japan.
+If you are not in these regions, you can go to squareup.com and sign up for the newsletter to be advised about Square payment processing being available in your region.